futurice/vor/vor-arduino/examples/actuator/README.md

 virtual int process(float value);
 ```

 Function for converting a value to be outputted to a digital pin (e.g. from a percentage value to an analog output value (0 - 255)).
-A class inheriting this class should implement this function if there is need to convert a value before outputting it.
+A class inheriting this class should implement this function if there is a need to convert a value before outputting it.

 Parameters:
 - value: any value that is converted to either digital (HIGH or LOW) or analog (0 - 255) output value